-Another section of the TOEFL PBT is the listening section that lasts 30 to 40 minutes.
+Another section of the TOEFL PBT is the listening section which lasts 30 to 40 minutes.
 It also consists of a structure and written expression section lasting 25 minutes, including 15 sentence completion exercises and 25 examples for error identification.

-It also has a reading section that lasts up to 50 minutes and includes 50 follow-up questions about the given passages.
+It also has a Reading section that lasts up to 50 minutes and includes 50 follow-up questions about the given passages.
 The writing section of the TOEFL PBT lasts up to 30 minutes and includes writing one essay with 250 to 300 words.

 2. TOEFL iBT

 The second type of the TOEFL test is the iBT (internet-based test).
 It is a computer-delivered test that measures four English language skills: reading, writing, listening, and speaking.
 It is composed of four different sections.

 There are four test sections in the TOEFL iBT Test.
 In this test, all your English language skills are tested per section.

 The first section is the Reading Section, wherein your main task is to read passages and then respond to related questions.
 In this section, it takes about 60 to 80 minutes for you to finish all the passages.

 It is advisable to manage your time wisely, not linger long on hard-to-understand or tricky passages, skip difficult questions, and return to them later before your time runs out.